adithya-s-sekhar/the-termux-project/README.md

 >
 > `sh install.sh` as well

+## Usage Instructions

+### WaStatus - WhatsApp Status Creator Tool

+#### Video Status

+The WaStatus window contains, in order of appearance

+Input file: This is where you provide the name of the input file.
+By default the current folder is the root of your Internal Storage.
+If the file is in any subfolder, give a path to the file starting from Internal.
+eg: If it's AwesomeVideo.mp4 in the Download folder, provide input like Download/AwesomeVideo.mp4

+It's recommended to just copy the input video outside any folder to the root of Internal Storage for ease of use.

+Start Time: The time at ffmpeg should start cutting the video.
+This should be given in 00:00:00 format.

+eg: For cutting at 3 minutes 20 seconds, Start Time: 00:03:20

+Length of video: How long should the video be cut.
+Give a value in seconds.

+eg: To cut 20 seconds, Length of video: 30

+Output filename: Name for the output file, can be anything.

+Cropping, Resizing, Rotating instructions will be added later.
+But those should be self explanatory.

+#### Audio Status

+soon™

+### aria2manager

+Paste URL, pick a filename and boom.
+It's just a simple downloader.

+To resume a download if a link expires, paste the new URL and pick the same filename.

+### youtube-dl

+Supports youtube videos, playlists, and other websites.

+Paste the URL, pick a format if it's a youtube link and it will try to download with that set as the maximum quality.

+If you pick 720p and it is not available, the script will auto choose the next higher quality.

+If the video isn't a youtube link, you can pick the best or worst option.

+PS: Embedding thumbnail to audio downloads is disabled since 27/June/2020 because YouTube has started to use WEBP instead of JPG which atomicparsley doesn't support.
+A patch was submitted to youtube-dl team which converts the thumbnail to jpg.
+This feature will be reenabled when that update drops ;)

+#### termux-url-opener

+You can also share any webpage with playing video to termux to start youtube-dl directly for that link.

 ## Updation

 The script provides an option to update changes from this repo right on the first page.<br>